pnovok/SQLServer_CDC_Demo/README.md

 ## Lab 3 - Capturing Database Changes

-Once you've created a virtual CDC table, you can select from it by running a simple select statement in SSB job.
+Once you've created a virtual CDC table, you can select from it by running a simple SELECT statement in SSB job.
 When you change rows in the source SQL Server table or add new ones the changed rows will be visible in SSB UI, as shown below.

 ![img_4.png](Images/img_4.png)